Frequently Asked Questions

 What is the Lieutenant Governor’s role in the Regional Councils?

 Economic development efforts are more likely to succeed when championed by a prominent leader.
 The Lieutenant Governor chairs each Regional Council and addresses issues that affect all of the regions.

 Do the Regional Councils directly disburse funds?

-No. The Regional Council plays an advisory role by undertaking seven primary activities this year:
+No. The Regional Council plays an advisory role by undertaking the following primary activities this year:

 - Training the workforce for today and tomorrow.